erwald/blog/posts/good-works-by-lesser-known-composers.md

 [^6]: ibid.
 [^7]: ibid.
 [^8]: ibid.
 [^9]: Actually, it's in what we now call the Phrygian mode.
 But back then things were not so standardised and Alain followed Maurice Emmanuel in referring to this mode as the Dorian.
-I'll keep that term here to not confuse you, dear reader.
+I'll keep that term here to avoid confusion.
 [^10]: The modern Dorian mode.
 See the previous footnote.
 [^11]: [Interview with Shapero for a documentary.](https://www.youtube.com/watch?v=ZNNo8DrDCnM)
 [^12]: ibid.